Piumhi: Santa Casa de Misericórdia de Piumhi

 The Santa Casa de Misericórdia de Piumhi is a general, private, philanthropic hospital that serves the entire regional population.
-It was founded on 7 September 1900, by a group of visionary residents of Piumhi, with Dr. Avelino de Queiroz as its main founder and first physician.
+It was founded on 7 September 1900 by a group of visionary residents of Piumhi, with Dr. Avelino de Queiroz as its main founder and first physician.
 The hospital has 96 beds, 68 of which are funded by the Unified Health System (SUS).
-Additionally, 10 intensive care unit (ICU) beds were created, increasing the hospital's capacity for specialized care and allowing the incorporation of new medical specialties.
+Additionally, 10 intensive care unit (ICU) beds were created, increasing the hospital's capacity for specialised care and allowing the incorporation of new medical specialties.

-Santa Casa provides healthcare services to six municipalities in the micro-region (Piumhi, Capitólio, São Roque de Minas, Vargem Bonita, Doresópolis, and Guapé) and an additional four neighboring cities (Pimenta, Bambuí, Pains, and Córrego Fundo), serving a total population of 109,000.
+Santa Casa provides healthcare services to six municipalities in the micro-region (Piumhi, Capitólio, São Roque de Minas, Vargem Bonita, Doresópolis, and Guapé) and an additional four neighbouring cities (Pimenta, Bambuí, Pains, and Córrego Fundo), serving a total population of about 109,000.
 If considering the BR-050 highway area, the hospital extends services to over 200,000 people.
-The emergency department of Santa Casa treats an average of 70,000 patients annually—twice the population of Piumhi—and admits approximately 6,000 patients per year.
+The emergency department of Santa Casa treats an average of 70,000 patients annually—almost twice the population of Piumhi—and admits approximately 6,000 patients per year.